Skip to main content

 • Do a handover between the old and new committees.

-• Hold events & have fun!
+• Hold events (remember to get risk assessments approved first) & have fun!

 Every year in November, the TUSA hosts a Student Leader’s Conference where all this information will be explained.

-For more information, please download the C+S Handbook 2022.
+For more information, please download the C+S Handbook 2024.

 Close Menu